ravinald/bodega/README.md

 # bodega

-A manifest-driven package repository manager with an S3 backend.
-Builds, caches, and serves seven artifact types to standard package manager clients.
+A self-hosted package repository manager with an S3 backend.
+Fetches, builds, and serves seven package types to standard clients without leaving your network.

 | Type | Client | Protocol |
 |------|--------|----------|